How's your FICO Score?

-Since we live in an automated, it should come as no surprise that your creditworthiness boils down to one number.
+Because we live in an automated, it should come as no surprise that your creditworthiness comes down to one number.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build a score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following to build your score:

 - Credit History - How long have you had credit?

-- History of Payments - Do you have any payments later than 30 days?
+- History of Payments - Have you paid more than 30 days late?

-- Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-These factors are weighted differently depending on which formula the agency uses.
-The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
-Higher is better.
-Most borrowers who want to get a mortgage loan these days score 620 or above.
+These factors are weighted slightly differently depending on the formula being used.
+The result is one number.
+Credit scores can be as low as 300 and as high as 800.
+Higher is always better.
+Most people who want to get a mortgage loan in the current environment have a score above 620.

-To raise your FICO score, you've got to get the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that invented the first FICO credit score, sells scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
-Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you must obtain your score and ensure that the credit reports from each agency are correct.
+Fair Isaac, the company that invented the first FICO credit score, sells FICO scores on its website: myFICO.com.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are information and tools that can help you improve your credit score.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Curious about your credit score?
 Give us a call: 214-865-7442.